Montekkundan/chaikit/packages/cli/.changeset/rude-stingrays-listen.md

 ---
-"chai": major
+"chaikit": major
 ---

-chai served with a sip
+chaikit served with a sip